Relaxation to equilibrium of generalized East processes on ${\mathbb{Z}}^d$: Renormalization group analysis and energy-entropy competition: Introduction

-An easy comparison argument with the one dimensional case shows that the East-like process is always ergodic, with a relaxation time $\trel(\bbZ^d;q)$ which is bounded from above by $\trel(\bbZ;q)$\footnote{Notice that the more constrained North-East model in which the constraint at $x$ requires that \emph{both} the West \emph{and} the South neighbor of $x$ contains a vacancy has a ergodicity breaking transition when $p$ crosses the oriented critical percolation value.}.
-However, massive numerical simulations \cite{Garrahan} suggest that $\trel(\bbZ^d;q)$ is much smaller than $\trel(\bbZ;q)$ and that, as $q\searrow 0$, it scales as $\trel(\bbZ;q)^{1/d}$, where the $1/d$-root is a signature of several different effects on the cooperative dynamics of the sparse vacancies: the entropy associated with the number of ``oriented'' paths over which a vacancy typically sends a wave of influence and the energetic cost of creating the required number of vacancies.
+An easy comparison argument with the one-dimensional case shows that the East-like process is always ergodic, with a relaxation time $\trel({\mathbb Z}^d;q)$ which is bounded from above by $\trel({\mathbb Z};q)$. \footnote{Notice that the more constrained North--East model in which the constraint at $x$ requires that \emph{both} the West \emph{and} the South neighbor of $x$ contains a vacancy has a ergodicity breaking transition when $p$ crosses the oriented critical percolation value.} However, massive numerical simulations \cite{Garrahan} suggest that $\trel({\mathbb Z}^d;q)$ is much smaller than $\trel({\mathbb Z};q)$ and that, as $q\searrow0$, it scales as $\trel({\mathbb Z};q)^{1/d}$, where the $1/d$-root is a signature of several different effects on the cooperative dynamics of the sparse vacancies: the entropy associated with the number of ``oriented'' paths over which a vacancy typically sends a wave of influence and the energetic cost of creating the required number of vacancies.

-Our first result (cf. Theorem \ref{th:main1} below) confirms the above conjecture by a novel combination of renormalization group ideas and block dynamics on one hand and an algorithmically built bottleneck using capacity methods on the other.
+Our first result (cf. Theorem~\ref{th:main1} below) confirms the above conjecture by a novel combination of renormalization group ideas and block dynamics on one hand and an algorithmically built bottleneck using capacity methods on the other.

-Our second result analyses the relaxation time in a finite box.
+Our second result analyzes the relaxation time in a finite box.
 In this case, in order to guarantee the irreducibility of the chain, some boundary conditions must be introduced by declaring \emph{unconstrained} the spins belonging to certain subsets of the boundary of $\L$.
-For example in two dimensions one could imagine to freeze to the value $0$ all the spins belonging to the South-West (external) boundary of the box.
-In this case we say that we have \emph{maximal} boundary conditions.
-If instead all the spins belonging to the South-West (external) boundary are frozen to be $1$ with the exception of one spin adjacent to the South-West corner then we say that we have \emph{minimal} boundary conditions.
-In Theorem \ref{th:main2} we compute the precise asymptotic as $q\searrow 0$ of the relaxation time with maximal and minimal boundary conditions and show that there is a dramatic difference between the two.
+For example, in two dimensions one could imagine to freeze to the value $0$ all the spins belonging to the South--West (external) boundary of the box.
+In this case, we say that we have \emph{maximal} boundary conditions.
+If instead all the spins belonging to the South--West (external) boundary are frozen to be~$1$ with the exception of one spin adjacent to the South--West corner then we say that we have \emph{minimal} boundary conditions.
+In Theorem~\ref{th:main2}, we compute the precise asymptotic as $q\searrow0$ of the relaxation time with maximal and minimal boundary conditions and show that there is a dramatic difference between the two.
 The result extends also to mixing times.